The most interesting facts about Kyrgyzstan include an epic poem, a rich nomadic culture and the World Nomad Games.

 1. Kyrgyzstan is a landlocked country in Asia.
 A landlocked country is surrounded by land and doesn’t have access to open sea.
 Presently, there are 45 landlocked countries in the world along with five partially recognised nations.

-(Source: CIA World Factbook, The Telegraph)
+(Source: Britannica, The Telegraph)

 (Source: BBC News, CIA World Fact Book)